Ornate hawk-eagle: Description

-This is a medium-to-large sized species of raptor but a fairly small eagle.
-In the ornate hawk-eagle, the sexes are similar in appearance and overlap in size but like most birds of prey do show reverse sexual dimorphism, in which females outsize males to the contrary of most non-raptorial birds.
-The biggest female ornate hawk-eagles are 13% larger than biggest males, with an average of about 8% greater in nominate race.
+This is a medium to large-sized species of raptor, but small for an eagle.
+In the ornate hawk-eagle, the sexes are similar in appearance and overlap in size, but like most birds of prey, do show reverse sexual dimorphism, in which females outsize males to the contrary of most nonraptorial birds.
+The biggest female ornate hawk-eagles are 13% larger than the biggest males, with an average of about 8% greater in nominate race.
 In Central America, in extreme cases, the largest females are as much as 50% heavier than the smallest males.
-The species is slightly smaller than the largest members of widespread raptor genera such as the largest Buteo and Falco species but is usually larger than other forest raptors in its range apart from vultures and other eagle species.
+The species is slightly smaller than the largest members of widespread raptor genera such as the largest Buteo and Falco species, but is usually larger than other forest raptors in its range apart from vultures and other eagle species.

-The total length of full grown ornate hawk-eagle is 56.0 to 68.5 cm.
+The total length of full-grown ornate hawk-eagle is 56.0 to 68.5 cm.
 Average total length is estimated at 60 cm for males and 63 cm for females.
 The wingspan may range from 117 to 142 cm.
 Body mass can vary in males from 835 to 1215 g and in females from 950 to 1760 g.
 The average weight of five adult males was 1009 g while another five males averaged 1035 g.
-The average weight of four adult females was 1421 g while a sample of 11 averaged 1452 g.
+The average weight of four adult females was 1421 g, while a sample of 11 averaged 1452 g.
 Among standard measurements, wing chord measures from 312 to 360 mm in males and 320 to 405 mm in females against S. o. vicarius in which wing chord is known to measure 337.8 to 349.3 mm in males and 353.3 to 388 mm in females.

 In tail length, males vary from 244 to 268 mm and females from 266 to 290 mm.
 The culmen from cere measures 25.5 to 29 mm in males and 27 to 31.5 mm.
 In tarsus length, males may measure 87 to 92 mm and females may measure 89.5 to 100 mm.
-Average wing chord lengths from Guatemala (S. o. vicarius), showed 7 males to average 339.8 mm and 8 females to average 377.8 mm.
-Meanwhile, in the same sample, mean tail length was 255.6 mm in males and 281.6 mm in females and mean tarsus length was 89 mm and 94.1 mm in the sexes, respectively.
-The largest rear talon (or hallux claw) present on all accipitrids (usually the main killing tool in these predator's arsenal) is particularly enlarged on the ornate hawk-eagle relative to its size, averaging about 36.7 mm in males and 39.1 mm in females from Guatemala, with an average foot span for both sexes measuring around 13.5 cm.
+Average wing chord lengths from Guatemala (S. o. vicarius), showed seven males to average 339.8 mm and eight females to average 377.8 mm.
+Meanwhile, in the same sample, mean tail length was 255.6 mm in males and 281.6 mm in females and mean tarsal length was 89 mm and 94.1 mm in the sexes, respectively.
+The largest rear talon (or hallux claw) present on all accipitrids (usually the main killing tool in these predators' arsenal) is particularly enlarged on the ornate hawk-eagle relative to its size, averaging about 36.7 mm in males and 39.1 mm in females from Guatemala, with an average foot span for both sexes measuring around 13.5 cm.